kshyam/kubeify/_posts/2025-02-12-2025-01-08-getting-started-with-terraform.md

 ---
-title: 2025-01-08-Getting Started with Terraform
+title: Getting Started with Terraform
 description: Terraform is an Infrastructure as Code (IaC) tool that allows you to define and provision cloud resources in a declarative way.
 It supports AWS, Azure, Google Cloud, DigitalOcean, Kubernetes, and many more.